 An interesting feature of this tool is you can upload your image and then go on to draw on it.
 This is useful if you want some little additions to your already-made image.
 You can export your favicon in ICO format because that’s known to be the most suitable for favicons.

 Generally, this tool is quite easy to use, but if you still need help, you can refer to their video tutorial at the bottom of the page.
 You can use everything for no cost at all.

 Last but not least, the Favicon Generator is another easy and free tool to create a favicon for your website.
 You don’t have the option to upload an image but rather create one from scratch using their customizable options.
 It’ll be entirely text-based but with color.

 There are also simple instructions under the options so that you can achieve the best possible result.
 You don’t have to do much apart from adding text and selecting colors, and you can export your favicon in ICO format instantly after generation.

-If you’re skeptical on how your favicon will look like, you can check the examples on top of the page to see for yourself.
+If you’re skeptical about how your favicon will look, you can check the examples on top of the page to see for yourself.

 If you want a specific type of favicon design, then I’d suggest going ahead with Fiverr.
 Or else, the other mentioned options are great to fall back on.

 Adnan is a BMS graduate and a senior writer for Geekflare who loves breaking down complex topics into easy-to-understand pieces.
 He has also written for sites like Sparkian and Techkle.
 Besides work, you can find him on the football turf or… read more